visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![Plot of most mentioned people](/assets/images/plots/most_mentioned_people.png)
 ![Plot of most mentioned people by gender](/assets/images/plots/most_mentioned_by_gender.png)

-The charts show that it is mainly MPs being talked about, but several other figures also ap
+The charts show that it is mainly MPs being talked about, but several other figures also appear, including other politicians (Donald Trump, Ann Widdecombe), journalists (Laura Kuenssberg, Katie Hopkins)